Draekus/LIRI/README.md

 ![](images/npm.png)

 Next you will need to create an env file.
-To so create a new file in the root directory of the LIRI folder and title it '.env'.
+So create a new file in the root directory of the LIRI folder and title it '.env'.
 You will then need to paste the following code _EXACTLY_ and replace the placeholder text in quotes with your own spotify id and secret which you can get at [Spotify API](https://developer.spotify.com/).

 ```js
 # Spotify API keys